Medical Billing Specialist Program

-During this course, medical billing and coding program students develop an understanding of the structure, format, and conventions used in ICD-10-CM (International Statistical Classification of Diseases and Related Health Problems) and CPT (Current Procedural Terminology) coding, necessary in medical billing.
+During this medical coding course, Hunter Business School students develop an understanding of the structure, format, and conventions used in ICD-10-CM (International Statistical Classification of Diseases and Related Health Problems) and CPT (Current Procedural Terminology) coding, necessary in medical billing.
 Additional course topics covered are insurance companies, Medicare, insurance claim forms, accounts receivables, and legal issues.
 Course Prerequisite: None

 Medical Coding and Reimbursement II

 MC2 (30 hours)

-MC2 provides medical billing and coding program students with instruction in medical coding.
+MC2 provides Hunter Business School students with instruction in medical coding.
 The study of ICD-10-CM (International Statistical Classification of Diseases and Related Health Problems), CPT (Current Procedural Terminology), and HCPCS (Healthcare Common Procedure Coding System) begun in Medical Coding and Reimbursement I is continued here.
-Lessons stress the importance of linking diagnosis and procedure codes correctly when reporting services for reimbursement from health insurers.
+Course lessons stress the importance of linking diagnosis and procedure codes correctly when reporting services for reimbursement from health insurers.
 Covered also are major laws and guidelines that regulate coding compliance.
-Prerequisite: MC1
+Course Prerequisite: MC1

 Computerized Medical Practice Management

 CMP2 (50 hours)

 Computerized Medical Practice Management utilizes Harris CareTracker, a cloud-based patient management and electronic medical records system.
-During this course, the topics covered include accounts receivables, insurance billing, statements, invoices, encounter forms, appointment scheduling, recalls, clinical histories, diagnostic histories, hospital rounds recordkeeping, and referring doctor information.
-Prerequisite: None
+During this medical billing and coding course, the topics covered include accounts receivables, insurance billing, statements, invoices, encounter forms, appointment scheduling, recalls, clinical histories, diagnostic histories, and referring doctor information.
+Course Prerequisite: None

 CD10 (10 hours)

-Career Development provides an opportunity for medical billing and coding program students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
-Topics include career planning research; job searching; refining interview and communication skills; and development and preparation of career search documents, such as résumés, job applications, and cover and thank you letters.
+Career Development provides an opportunity for Hunter Business School students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
+Course topics include career planning research; job searching; refining interview and communication skills; and development and preparation of career search documents, such as résumés, job applications, and cover and thank you letters.
 Medical billing and coding students are also familiarized with the use of telephones and faxes, employment testing, office behavior and etiquette, the completion of online applications, and emailing résumés.
-The course includes mock interviews.
-Prerequisite: None
+The medical billing and coding course includes mock interviews.
+Course Prerequisite: None